sitthykun/smilelog/README.md

 # SmileLog
 ![smilelog](https://user-images.githubusercontent.com/227092/76993446-6e44ff00-697f-11ea-9aed-970b8fa0e126.png)
-**SmileLog 3.0** is a brilliant version.
+**SmileLog 3.1** is a brilliant version.
-- tail -f my-log.log
+- tail -f access.log
 - Separating log file by session key

-**SmileLog 2.0** is a big change for the backup file feature.
-This feature will make log easy to tail with the same name, and backup a yesterday log file.
-- tail -f my-log.log
-- Backup file: my-log-2020-05-25.log

-It's gonna change the traditional tracing in another way.\
+It's going to change the traditional tracing in another way.\
 What will it assist us:

 1. Showing the colorized log by following the standard color